ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

     name: Trace Filter
 ```

-after an encryption the file will get rewritten as follows (assuming the environment variable `TRACE_MESSAGE` is set and has a value `"The trace message"`):
+after the encryption the file will get rewritten as follows (assuming the environment variable `TRACE_MESSAGE` is set and its value is `"The trace message"`):

 ```yaml
 ---